jain346/Netflix-landing-page-clone-/README.md

 ##What it is

-A basic warmup exercise.
+A basic warmup.
 Simple, practice oriented, clone of the Netflix Homepage.
 Built with:

 HTML
 CSS